-(a) Sukuk eligible as additional capital issued prior to the year-ended 2019
+(a) Sukuk eligible as additional capital issued during the year ended 2016

 During the year 2016, the Group issued perpetual sukuk eligible as additional capital for an amount of QR 1 billion.
-The sukuk is unsecured and the profit distributions are discretionary, non-cumulative, payable annually, with a fixed profit rate for the first five years which will be revised upon the completion of the initial five years' period.
+The sukuk is unsecured and the profit distributions are discretionary, non -cumulative, payable annually, with a fixed profit rate for the first five years which will be revised upon the completion of the initial five years' period.
 The Group has the right not to pay profit and the sukuk holders have no right to claim profit on the sukuk.
 The sukuk does not have a maturity date and has been classified as an equity.
-In prior years, sukuk distributions were accrued in the year which the distributions belong to.
-Consistent with the Group's accounting policy on dividend distributions that is disclosed in note (3.(q)), the management changed the recognition policy for sukuk distributions to be recognized as a deduction in equity in the period in which they are approved by the shareholders of the Bank.